-- Put the nipple (without attaching it to the bottle) in your baby’s mouth and rub his gums and cheeks so that he can adapt to it and get used to the texture and feel.
+- Put the nipple (without attaching it to the bottle) in your baby’s mouth and rub their gums and cheeks so that they can adapt to it and get used to the texture and feel.

-- Try feeding him with something different, like a spoon or a sippy cup.
+- Try feeding them with something different, like a spoon or a cup.

-Once your baby accepts the nipple, put a finger in it (without attaching the bottle) and rub it gently against his tongue to motivate him to suck.
-When he is comfortable, put a few drops of milk in the nipple without the bottle.
+Once your baby accepts the nipple, put a finger in it (without attaching the bottle) and rub it gently against their tongue to motivate them to suck.
+When they are comfortable, put a few drops of milk in the nipple without the bottle.
 Start by offering small amounts of milk and make sure to stop if your baby shows signs of being satisfied.
-You can continue these steps until your child accepts to be bottle fed.
+You can continue these steps until your child accepts to be bottle-fed.

-It’s important to remember that your baby might reject some of the stimuli suggested in the tips above, so don’t force or tire him with them.
+It’s important to remember that your baby might reject some of the stimuli suggested in the tips above, so don’t force or tire them with too many attempts.
 It’s best to try it another time.
-Take into account that it’s possible that your baby will take some time to get used to the bottle or he might not ready for it.
-For example, if he is learning how to breastfeed, it’s recommended to avoid introducing the bottle just yet.
-The best moment to do this is when your little one is able to hold the bottle by himself.
+Take into account that it’s possible that your baby will take some time to get used to the bottle or they might not be ready for it.
+For example, if they are learning how to breastfeed, it’s recommended to avoid introducing the bottle just yet.
+The best moment to do this is when your little one can hold the bottle by themselves.

-We understand that this stage can be frustrating and that you have tried everything to help your baby achieve this skill but remember to be patient and always treat your baby with love.
-Try to be nice and give him positive feedback.
-Little by little, he will start accepting the bottle.
+If your baby rejects the bottle it can be frustrating and we know that you have tried everything to help your baby achieve this skill.
+However, remember to be patient and always treat your baby with love.
+Try to be nice and give them positive feedback.
+Little by little, they will start accepting the bottle.